-Alimony Pendente Lite literally translates to "alimony while the action is pending."
+Alimony Pendente Lite (APL) literally translates to "alimony while the action is pending."
 The "action" in question is the divorce filing.
 Alimony Pendente Lite may be granted while a divorce case is open, but not finalized.
 An order for alimony pendente lite cannot be active while a spousal support order is active at the same time.

 - Length of the marriage

-- Spousal income
+- Spousal income and earning capacities

 - Potential inheritance of each spouse

-- Standard of living during marriage
+- Standard of living during the marriage

-- Spouse's financial needs
+- Each spouse's financial needs